paul-callahan/scalable-agent-framework/README.md

 ## 1  Purpose & Vision

-The framework empowers developers to compose and execute **directed cyclic graphs of work items** (“AgentGraphs”).
+The framework allows developers to compose and execute **directed cyclic graphs of work items** (“AgentGraphs”).
 Each node is a Task that emits an immutable state object; edges transport that state to the next node, enabling transparent **plan → act → observe → act** cycles that repeat until a goal is reached or a guardrail intervenes, all while retaining full provenance.

 **Why?**